Solutions for aged care services

 Email Reference: AI powered Digital Oral Health Screening

-Partner Seeking: Residential aged care or home care providers — urban, regional or rural, with a focus on Queensland, but open to all states/territories
+Partner Seeking: Residential aged care or home care providers — urban, regional or rural, with a focus on Queensland, but open Australia-wide.

 To partner with: Technology provider/researcher